School of Fine Art

-Natural History of Hope was a four-year inter-generational project between Rialto Youth Project and artist Fiona Whelan, exploring contemporary equality issues for women and girls living and working in Rialto.
-This longitudinal enquiry drew on the strong relationships between the organisation and generations of females living locally and the collaborative methodologies developed over time between artist and organisation.
+Natural History of Hope (2012-16) was a four-year inter-generational project between Rialto Youth Project and artist Fiona Whelan, exploring contemporary equality issues for women and girls living and working in Rialto.
+This longitudinal enquiry drew on the strong relationships between the organisation and generations of females living locally as well as the collaborative methodologies developed over time between artist and organisation.
 The project had a number of public manifestations including a series of Listening events and the development of a temporary school for women, climaxing in a major performance Natural History of Hope in Project Arts Centre 2016 (in collaboration with Brokentalkers).
 While the previous project (Policing Dialogues, 2007-11) engaged with visible forms of power ie: policing, the Natural History of Hope project focused on approaches to exposing and responding to invisible and intangible forms of power such as gendered identity and class positions.
-Currently the material from this project is being developed into an educational resource for community educators working with young people.

 Recent published material

-Freedom?, part of the series ‘Sireact - Longings for another Ireland’, co-written with Kevin Ryan under the collective title ‘Two Fuse’ for Cork University Press, forthcoming Feb ’18.
+Freedom?, part of the series ‘Sireact - Longings for another Ireland’, publication co-written with Kevin Ryan under the collective title ‘Two Fuse’, Cork University Press.

 TransActions #2 – Field and Academy: Knowledge and Counter Knowledge in Socially Engaged Art (Co editor with Dr. Ailbhe Murphy, Create and Helen Carey, Fire Station Artists’ Studios).
 Published jointly by NCAD, Create and Fire Station Artists’ Studios.
 See: transactionspublication.com